UBC-MDS/DSCI-532_2025_27_CA_Wildfire-Dashboard/CONTRIBUTING.md

 Please note that this project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.

-#### Source
+## Attribution
-The contents of this file have been adapted from the automatically generated CONTRIBUTING.md from the cookiecutter package.
+The contents of this file have been adapted from the automatically generated CONTRIBUTING.md from the cookiecutter package version 2.6.0.